An overview of the 16 to 19 funding formula.

-The uplift is calculated for 2016 to 2017 using data from 2013 to 2014.
+The uplift for 2020 to 2021 is calculated using data from 2017 to 2018.
 There are 2 levels of uplift: 10% and 20% of the national rate per student.
 Institutions will receive the uplift for 2 years giving them either £800 or £1,600 additional funding per student.

 Area cost allowance element

 The cost of education in London and parts of the South East is higher than in the rest of England, due to the cost of premises and maintenance, staff and other costs.
 We give institutions in these parts of England additional funding through the area cost uplift.
 The area cost uplift varies from 20% to 1%.
 Area cost uplift is not applied outside London and the South East.

 Maths and English condition of funding

 Maths and English GCSEs are essential qualifications for further or higher education and employment.
 Students who have not achieved grade 9 to 4, A* to C, or equivalent in these subjects by age 16 will be expected to continue to study towards achieving them as part of their 16 to 19 study programme.
 To meet this condition of funding, a student must be enrolled on an approved qualification, that is a GCSE or an approved stepping stone qualification.

 We have produced a condition of funding interactive tool to help you check if your students are compliant with the maths and English condition of funding.

 We introduced formula protection funding (FPF) to shield institutions from significant decreases in funding per student resulting from the changes to the funding formula in 2013 to 2014.
 We committed to provide FPF until at least 2015 to 2016.
 From 2016 to 2017 we began to phase it out and the last FPF payments will be made to institutions in 2020 to 2021.

 The purpose of the advanced maths premium is to support the sector to grow the number of students studying high quality maths qualifications to level 3.
 The funds can be used to provide whatever support a provider deems necessary to do this.